 “When you feel you’ve got the ability to be in that first-team squad and playing on a Saturday, that’s what you want to be doing.
-Myself and Dukey both feel we’re more than good enough to play at this level.
+Myself and Dukey both feel we’re more than good enough to play at

 “We’ve just got to do our job on the training pitch and try and put in performances if we get selected.
 Then it’s up to the manager who he picks.

 “It might not be a case of getting the shirt for the full season but it does mean you’re being kept on your toes every week.”